acidb/mobiscroll-docs/docs/angular/eventcalendar/timeline.md

 ## Event order

-The rendered event order is determined by two key concepts:
+The rendered event order is determined by the following two concepts:

  1. Event data order
  2. Event layout